Cooperbuilt/blog-with-cms/content/posts/a-guide-to-tech-discoveries.md

 You should always include documentation as one of your deliverables.
 That documentation should cover:

 1. Recommendations for how to get from the current experience to the new experience.
-If new: how to get from greenfield to the new experience.
+    - If new - how to get from greenfield to the new experience.
     - What endpoints/data I will need, what UI we may need, data expectations/contracts, tests, etc.

 2. Required architecture changes and impact